patricksavalle/devops-project-template/content/integration-standard.md

 A modern platform typically consists of (API-) gateways, proxies, load-balancers, routers, message queues and caches.

 The platform has a very dedicated function: decoupling of communication from location and in time (asynchronization).
+Use it exclusively for reliable, scalable and decoupled communication.

 ## Guidelines